ChrstphrHll/npc_gen/students/Nom Remington.md

 # Nom Remington
 ---
 ### Description
-- Dragonborn Monk from Draconia
+- Dragonborn Monk from Principality of the Palus Peoples
 - 3rd year Exploration student in Fiesn
-- frills, Purple eyes, and copper skin
+- long spines, Purple eyes, and copper skin
 - Is Unfathomable and Hesitant, and has Power as their ideal

 ### Organizations